‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

 - Together with your child, go through the guidelines above about safe and responsible use of social networking sites.

 - Aim for open communication with your child about online behaviour and experiences.
 If she has any future problems, you want her to feel able to come to you.
+Ask her if there are any other online issues that she might need your help with.
+Often children will open up about other issues when they realise their parents are there to protect them.

-- If your child shows a sudden shift in behaviour, becomes very obsessive about using the internet (preferring it to being with friends) or seems depressed or down, talk with her and listen for what’s wrong.
+- If your child shows a sudden shift in behaviour, becomes very obsessive about using the internet (preferring it to being with friends) or seems depressed or down, talk with him and listen for what’s wrong.
 If you’re concerned, talk to your GP or other health professional.